-Some nutritionists would argue that the egg fast diet does not call for eating enough vegetables.
+Besides the cholesterol conundrum, some nutritionists would argue that the egg fast diet does not include enough vegetables.
 But, this isn’t necessarily the case.

 Egg fasts in no way should exclude low-starch vegetables.
 Continue to eat steamed spinach, kale or broccoli with your meals.
 This will ensure you’re getting the phytonutrients and antioxidants you need to stay healthy.

 If done correctly, the egg fast diet can be an effective short-term diet for weight loss.
-Long term, it would be effective, too.
 After a while, though, you might get sick of eggs.